expo/expo/docs/pages/tutorial/create-a-modal.md

 Let's learn what the above code does.

-- The `Modal` component currently displays a title and a close button.
-The `visible` prop takes the value of the `modalVisible`.
-The `transparent` prop on the component is a boolean value that determines whether the modal fills the entire view.
+- The `<Modal>` component displays a title and a close button.
+- Its `visible` prop takes the value of `isVisible` and controls if the modal is open or closed.
+- Its `transparent` prop is a boolean value that determines whether the modal fills the entire view.
-- Since the emoji picker is displayed over 25% of the screen, there is no need to fill the entire view with a specific background color.
-So instead, the modal uses a transparent background.
-- The `animationType` prop determines the component's animation for entering and leaving the screen.
+- Its `animationType` prop determines how it enters and leaves the screen.
 In this case, it is sliding from the bottom of the screen.
-- Lastly, the `onClose` prop is the handler function called when the user presses the close button on the `Pressable` component.
+- Lastly, its `onClose` prop is called when the user presses the close button on the `<Pressable>` component.

-The next step is to add the corresponding styles for the `EmojiPicker` component:
+The next step is to add the corresponding styles for the `<EmojiPicker>` component:

 <!-- prettier-ignore -->
 ```js